 All JCDs read two books over the course of the summer.
 These books are intended to help students continue to grow in their relationship with God, regardless of where they are over the summer.
-In conjunction with the reading, JCDs complete weekly homework lessons that are turned in to their assigned grader.
+In conjunction with the reading, JCDs complete weekly homework lessons that are turned in to the JCD Admin assistant who then turns it into your JCD grader.
 Graders review the homework and respond with encouragement.
 At the end of the summer, the JCD Company reunites at the JCD Retreat having read the same books throughout the summer.

 What if I haven’t completed Carpenter Series and/or MIRROR Class?

-Carpenter Series 101 & 201 and MIRROR 1 are perquisites for the JCD Program.
-These classes are currently being offered online so it’s not too late to enroll and complete these courses!
+Carpenter Series 101 & 201 and MIRROR 1 are prerequisites for the JCD Program.
+These classes are also offered online so it’s not too late to enroll and complete these courses!
 Submit your JCD Application and include a note on it with what course you will need to complete.
 The class administrator will be in touch with you to help you get started.

 Is the JCD Retreat mandatory?

-Yes.
-This retreat is when the company gathers together to gain vision for the coming school year.
+Yes!
+This retreat is a time we get to gather together as the JCD Company to gain vision for the coming school year.
 Bible Study teams plan out their strategy to reach their assigned living group while connecting as friends.
-This retreat is important and can’t be made up.
-If you want to be a JCD but cannot attend to retreat, please contact Hannah Horvath.
+This retreat is important and can NOT be made up.
+If you want to be a JCD but cannot attend the retreat, please contact Zochil Burke.

-The cost of the retreat is $90.
-This includes one night’s lodging at camp, four meals, transportation, activities, printed materials, and more.
-A $25 deposit is due at the beginning of summer and the remainder of the cost is due at the time of the retreat.
+The cost includes the two summer studies books you’ll be reading.
+The cost of the JCD retreat which includes one night’s lodging at camp, four meals, transportation, activities, printed materials, and a JCD t-shirt.
+And $25 deposit will be due at the beginning of summer and the remainder of the cost is due at the time of the JCD retreat.

 Are there other ways to grow and be involved without being a JCD?